PlanetaryRobotics/IrisRoverPackage/Apps/FrontendSoftware/README.md

-# IrisRover Mission Control Interface 2020 v.1
+# Iris Terminal (2022): A Mission Operations Center Interface v.1

 ## **Project setup**
 Install `node@12.5.0`, `npm`, `yarn`, and a c-compiler (`xcode` if on a mac).